world war 2 tours

 For those seeking a broader experience, European World War 2 tours combine key sites across Germany, France, Poland, and beyond.
 These in-depth tours often include Normandy, Berlin, Italy, Krakow, and Nuremberg, offering a comprehensive view of Europe’s wartime history.

-Explore Italy’s wartime past at Forte Montecchio Nord, a World War I fortress on the banks of Lake Como.
-Take a guided tour through its powder room, subterranean tunnels, and heavy-caliber gun emplacements while learning about Italy’s military history.
+For example, you can explore Italy’s wartime past at Forte Montecchio Nord, a fortress on the banks of Lake Como.
+Tour its powder room, subterranean tunnels, and heavy-caliber gun emplacements while learning about Italy’s military history.

 Book a tour: